FarrandTom/pose-matcher/README.md

   }
 ```

 You can now run `npm start` in the main directory of the application.
 (If you do not have node.js click [here](https://nodejs.org/en/) to install it).
 This will launch the Pose Matcher into your browser.

-You can then use the "Create your own dataset" function to upload .jpg and .png files to your Cloudant database.
+You can then use the "Create your own dataset" function to upload .jpg and .png files to your Cloudant database (if there are no pictures in the database then the app will crash, so it's a good thing to do).
 Capturing your pose will then return the closest match to the photo you have just taken with your webcam.

 ![alt text](https://github.com/FarrandTom/pose-matcher/blob/master/readme-images/app_screenshot.png "App screenshot")